matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghpull:`13544`: Improve handling of subplots spanning multiple gridspec cells.
 * :ghpull:`15194`: Trivial style fixes.
 * :ghpull:`15202`: Deprecate the renderer parameter to Figure.tight_layout.
+* :ghpull:`15195`: Fix integers being passed as length to quiver3d.
 * :ghpull:`15180`: Add some more internal links to 3.2.0 what's new
 * :ghpull:`13510`: Change Locator MAXTICKS checking to emitting a log at WARNING level.
 * :ghpull:`15184`: Mark missing_references extension as parallel read safe